pestoAioli/logsegs/pages/Impulse.md

-- Impulse = change of momentum
+- Impulse = change in momentum = integral of force